Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Zero-sum games: punishing strategies

 On the one hand, it can be shown that $\playerOne$ has a uniformly optimal memoryless strategy.
-We defer the proof of this statement to~\ref{appendix:thm:short:pOneOpt}. \begin{restatable}{theorem}{thmShortPOneOpt} In $\game$, $\playerOne$ has a uniformly optimal memoryless strategy that is uniformly winning in the zero-sum reachability game $(\arena, \reach{\target})$. \end{restatable}
+We defer the proof of this statement to Appendix~\ref{appendix:thm:short:pOneOpt}. \begin{restatable}{theorem}{thmShortPOneOpt} In the shortest-path $\game$, $\playerOne$ has a uniformly optimal memoryless strategy that is uniformly winning in the zero-sum reachability game $(\arena, \reach{\target})$. \end{restatable}